 If anything can go wrong, it will… – Murphy’s Law

-Choosing to Love Louder
+Love Louder

 Many years ago my dear friend, Al was diagnosed with cancer.
 The doctor told him to enroll hospice care because he only had 6 months to live.
-He decided to ask the woman he loved to marry him, and began planning the wedding instead.
-After the honeymoon he went in to see his doctor and the cancer was in full remission, he couldn’t believe it, he was actually hoping to get a wrong diagnosis compensation but this wasn’t the case.
-He told me the story about 10 years later when his cancer had returned to claim his life.
-He had refused chemotherapy because he didn’t want to have a war going on in his body, he was open to what the cancer had come back to teach him.
+In response he decided to ask the woman he loved to marry him.
+They began planning the wedding instead.
+After the honeymoon he went in to see his doctor and the cancer was in full remission!

 10 years ago when cancer threatened me, I chose to love louder and it scared the cancer away.
 If it is coming to take me this time I will have had the last laugh because look at this wonderful party and all my friends coming every day to be with me.

-Changing the World by Choosing Love over Fear
+Consciously Choosing Love over Fear

 Right now our global community is waking up to the reality that there are potentially catastrophic changes coming to all of us due to climate disruption.
 With a massive story of unfavorable outcomes on the horizon we are being called more than ever to embody the spiritual wisdom that invites us to remain present, to love fearlessly, and cultivate compassion.
 This collective evolution in consciousness may reveal a blessing in disguise.